H. Beam Piper, Lone Star Planet

 2.6.
 The plot in a nutshell:

 Stephen Silk, one of the Solar League's spies, finds himself appointed the Ambassador to New Texas to fill the vacancy left by the late Silas Cumshaw.
 Some inhabitants of New Texas killed Ambassador Cumshaw.
 Silk is to investigate Cumshaw's death and determine if the aggressive z'Srauff -- whom the Solar League suspects of planning to invade New Texas -- had a part in the murder.
-It becomes apparent to Silk that many who sought his appointment hope that this will get him killed, too.
+It becomes apparent to Silk that many who sought his appointment hope that this will get him killed, too.2.7.
+Other:

 During his journey to New Texas, Silk familiarizes himself with the local political situation, with his personnel, and with the side-arms the League provided him.
 On New Texas, everyone goes armed.